 Veterans United Foundation, formed and fully funded by Veterans United Home Loans and its employees, strives to enhance lives by recognizing the selfless contributions of service members and their families through support of such individuals in need.
-Despite the aid of benefits like the GI Bill, the ever-increasing expense of a post-secondary degree is one of the greatest challenges facing so many of our nation’s finest, and in an effort to address this need, Veterans United Foundation has established the Veterans United Scholarship Program.
 The program’s primary goal is to assist military service members and their families by awarding up to twenty $2,000 scholarships to help pay for tuition and books each semester.

 Veterans Dependent Tuition Waiver;*

 - Eligible to students who meet the criteria as outlined in the program.

 - The waiver is a last dollar award after all grant and scholarship aid and applies towards tuition only.

 - Application is due to the Veterans’ Clerk Certifying Official no later than 14 days prior to the applying term.